DEI and the Nervous System

 So what does all of this have to do with the nervous system?

 Conversations about DEI often activate our protective responses.
-When something feels confronting or uncomfortable, the nervous system instinctively shifts into protection mode.
+When something feels unfamiliar, confronting, or uncomfortable, the nervous system instinctively shifts into protection mode.
 The impulse may be to shut down, minimise, intellectualise, or simply step away.
 This is a very human response — and it's also something we need to work with consciously.

 When discomfort arises around topics like racism, privilege, or bias, the nervous system can generate defensiveness.
 Even when someone is simply sharing a truth or a perspective, we might feel guilt or shame and automatically react by withdrawing, arguing, or blaming.